-4.02 Provision of Services by a Post-Master's Fellow and Patient Consent
+4.02 Provision of Services by a Fellow and Patient Consent

-The title of a post-master's fellow in Social Work is "Associate Clinical Social Worker."
-The title of a post-master's fellow in Marriage and Family Therapy is "Associate Marriage and Family Therapist."
-The title of a post-master's fellow in Professional Clinical Counseling is "Associate Professional Clinical Counselor."
+The title of a Post-Master's Fellow in Social Work is "Associate Clinical Social Worker."
+The title of a Post-Master's Fellow in Marriage and Family Therapy is "Associate Marriage and Family Therapist."
+The title of a Post-Master's Fellow in Professional Clinical Counseling is "Associate Professional Clinical Counselor."
 Each fellow will clearly identify their title at the first meeting with any patient or potential patient.
 The fellow must also inform the patient or patient's guardian of the fellow's last day of training and name of supervisor.

-The fellow must document in the patient's electronic record that the patient received this information and that the patient gave (or refused to give) their consent to be seen by the fellow.
-The electronic medical record "dot phrase" used for documenting patient consent in clinical progress notes is ".traineeinformedconsent."
-This dot phrase signifies that:

-• "The patient was informed that the undersigned () is a () working under the supervision of and other licensed staff members in the Department of , Kaiser Permanente Medical Group, Inc. The patient agreed to receive services by the undersigned."
+The fellow must then document in the patient's electronic chart that the patient received this information, and that the patient gave (or refused to give) their consent to be seen by the fellow.
+The "dot phrase" to be used to note this is ".traineeinformedconsent".
+This dot phrase signifies that "The patient was informed that the undersigned () is a trainee working under the supervision of and other licensed staff members in the Dept. of , Kaiser Permanente Medical Group, Inc. The patient agreed to receive services by the undersigned."